MAPIRlab/LTC-Mapping/README.md

 ## Requeriments

 LTC-Mapping is implemented following a distributed architecture.
-On the one hand, the client version have to be installed in the robots, which are in charge of the data acquisition.
-On the other hand, the server version should be installed in the server, which is in charge of the building and maintenance of the semantic map.
+On the one hand, the client version has to be installed in the robots, which are in charge of the data acquisition.
+On the other hand, the server version must be installed in the server, which is in charge of the building and maintenance of the semantic map.
 A detailed description of the requeriments of each version is included in their respective repositories.

 ### LTC-Mapping - Server
 The repository of the server version can be found in [LTC-Mapping - Server](https://github.com/MAPIRlab/LTC-Mapping-Server).
 It requires Unity 3D version 2020.3.18f1.